rimutaka/lambda-debugger-runtime-emulator/README.md

 __Per Lambda function:__

 - deploy _proxy-lambda_ in place of the function you need to debug
-- run the emulator in the terminal on the local machine as a binary or with `cargo run`
+- run the emulator locally as a binary or with `cargo run`
 - run your lambda locally with `cargo run`

-Detailed instructions and code samples for the above steps are provided further in this document.

-### Limitations

-This emulator provides the necessary API endpoints for the lambda function to run. __It does not:__

-* constrain the environment, e.g. memory or execution time
-* report errors back to AWS
-* handle concurrent requests
-* copies the entire set of env vars from AWS (see [runtime-emulator/env-template.sh](runtime-emulator/env-template.sh))
-* support X-Trace or Extensions APIs

 ## Deployment in detail

 ### SQS configuration

+Create two SQS queues with an identical configuration:

-- Create `proxy_lambda_req` SQS queue for requests to be sent from AWS to your local lambda under debugging. _Required_.
+- `proxy_lambda_req` for requests to be sent from AWS to your local lambda under debugging. ___Required___.
-- Create `proxy_lambda_resp` SQS queue if you want responses from your local lambda to be returned to the caller. _Optional_.
+- `proxy_lambda_resp` if you want responses from your local lambda to be returned to the caller. _Optional_.

 See _Advanced setup_ section for more info on how to customize queue names and other settings.